 After a diagnosis of acute or chronic pancreatitis, nutrition must be the first priority.
 The goal with a pancreatitis diet is to prevent malnutrition, nutritional deficiencies and optimize blood sugar levels while protecting against kidney and liver problems, pancreatic cancer and worsening symptoms.

 Columbia University’s Pancreas Center recommends focusing on a nutrient-dense diet high in lean proteins, whole grains, fruits, vegetables and low-fat dairy products while avoiding greasy fried foods and alcohol.
-Their program recommends annual blood tests to determine any nutrient deficiencies and recommends supplementation as necessary.
-(8)
+Its program recommends annual blood tests to determine any nutrient deficiencies and recommends supplementation as necessary.

 The diet recommended by Columbia University is very similar to the Mediterranean diet followed for generations throughout Greece, Italy and Spain.
-Countless studies have found that this way of eating helps to lower the risk of Type 2 diabetes; improves A1C levels; improves cognition and elevates mood; protects against Alzheimer’s disease and heart disease; protects against many gastrointestinal cancers and is associated with lower a lower risk of pancreatic cancer.
-(9, 10, 11, 12)
+Countless studies have found that this way of eating helps:

 The majority of each meal should focus on fruits, vegetables and whole grains with proteins and fats playing a supporting role.

 Many experts support the following daily servings as a target:

 - 2 servings of fresh fruit